Geeks in Phoenix

 How to reset Windows 10

-Now over the years, Microsoft has made resetting Windows difficult, at best.
+Now, over the years, Microsoft has made resetting Windows difficult, at best.
 In most versions, you had to reinstall Windows to get a clean copy.
-But with Windows 10, you can reset the operating system without losing your files.
+However, with Windows 10, you can reset the operating system without losing your files.

 There are two (2) reset options built-in to Windows 10.
 You can either keep your user files or remove everything.
-Take note; either option removes all applications not included with Windows 10.
+Take note that either option removes all applications not included in Windows 10.
 That means you will have to reinstall all of the programs you installed or came pre-loaded on your computer.

 Refresh Windows Tool

 The second option is a little more complicated but does have some advantages.
 With this option, you download the Windows 10 installation media and perform an in-place upgrade.
 With this option, you can choose to save your files and all of your installed programs.
 Or you can get rid of everything and start with a fresh copy of Windows 10.
-Now the in-place upgrade does reset all of Windows 10 settings back to default but retains all of the installed programs.
+Now, the in-place upgrade resets all Windows 10 settings back to default but retains all of the installed programs.

 How to repair Windows 10 by doing an in-place upgrade